Experienced DUI Lawyers in Rapid City, SD

 DUI cases can also be won on a motion to suppress a stop for lack of reasonable suspicion, blood for lack of warrant or consent, or other reasons, depending upon the case.
 If a case cannot be won or thrown out, often plea agreements can be negotiated which lay out the type of sentence one would likely receive and allow for the timing.

-Choosing the right attorney if arrested for a DUI
+Choosing the right lawyer if arrested for a DUI

-If you are looking for a lawyer to deal with a drunk driving case, RENSCH LAW is there.
+If you are looking for a DUI lawyer to deal with a drunk driving case, RENSCH LAW is there.
 RENSCH LAW can also assist in pointing the client in the right direction to have sentencing requirements done in advance which allow for driving/work permits, suspended impositions of a sentence, arrangement of jail time, treatment, and favorable timing which allow clients to continue working.
 Please understand that while there are many standards and often ordered sentencing conditions, each case is different and there is no guarantee a judge or prosecutor will go along with any given request or sentencing provision.

 RENSCH LAW scours the file to determine if there is an advantage to be made for the client upon technical legal grounds.
 If not, the RENSCH LAW works out the deal between the client and the state to resolve the case in the best possible fashion.
 RENSCH LAW, however, cannot guarantee a result, and each case is different.
 While this is true, RENSCH LAW has handled thousands of DUIs and will use the wealth of its collective experience to make the situation the best that it can be under the facts and the law.